Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 The 7-Tool Problem

-The average Indian SMB uses 7 to 12 separate software tools for accounting, CRM, HR, projects, and communication — none of which talk to each other.
+The average growing company uses separate tools for accounting, CRM, HR, projects, support, and communication.
 The result: data silos, manual reconciliation, and decisions made on outdated information.

 78% on spreadsheets